CHARLES

 22.

-A client in a mental health facility with the diagnosis of bipolar disorder, manic phase, is argumentative, domineering, and exhibitionistic.
-A visitor reports that this client is running down the hall scaring people.
+A 28-year-old client in the manic phase of bipolar disorder is argumentative, domineering, and exhibitionistic.
+A visitor reports that the client is running down the hall and frightening other people.
 What should the nurse do first?

 23.

-An older adult is admitted to a nursing home with the diagnosis of dementia.
-When the nurse is assessing this client’s mental status, what question best tests the ability for abstract thinking?
+An 82-year-old client with dementia is admitted to a nursing home.
+During the mental status assessment, which question best evaluates the client’s ability for abstract thinking?

 24.

 A male client receiving hemodialysis undergoes surgery to create an arteriovenous fistula.
-Before discharge, the nurse discusses care at home with the client and his wife.
-Which statement by the client’s wife indicates that further teaching is required?
+Before discharge, the nurse reviews home care with the client and his wife.
+Which statement by the wife indicates that further teaching is required?

 25.

 An older adult male with dementia is admitted to a nursing home.
-His wife appears frail, tired, and angry when she first visits her husband.
-She remarks to the nurse in a sarcastic tone, “Let’s see what you can do with him.”
+During her first visit, his wife appears frail, tired, and angry, remarking sarcastically to the nurse, “Let’s see what you can do with him.”
 What is the nurse’s most therapeutic response?

 26.

-A client is admitted to the hospital with a diagnosis of myasthenia gravis.
-For which common early clinical finding should the nurse assess the client?
+A 45-year-old client is admitted to the hospital with a new diagnosis of myasthenia gravis.
+During the initial assessment, for which common early clinical finding should the nurse be alert?

 27.